Aggregate capacity of TCLs with cycling constraints: Reference

+The component $\{Y_k^*\}$ of $\psi^*$ -- see the definition~\eqref{eq:psi-def} -- is denoted by $R_k^*$ in the sequel: it is the ``largest'' power deviation reference, aligned with the BA's needs, that the TCLs can track without any TCL having to violate its QoS constraints.

-\begin{lem} The objective function~\eqref{eq:optProb} is strictly convex, the inequality constraints are feasible, and the set $\bigcap_{k=1}^{N_t}\Omega_k$ is non-empty and convex. \end{lem} The proof of Lemma~\ref{lem:optProb} is given in the Appendix.
-A consequence of Lemma~\ref{lem:optProb} is that the solution to this problem exists and is unique.
+The objective function $J(\psi)$ is strictly convex since $\Xi$ is a s.p.d matrix.
+Combining this with Lemma~\ref{lem:optProb}, we have that a solution to the reference planning problem always exists and is unique.
 In other words, for any $\psi^{BA}$ there will always exist a unique reference signal that a collection of TCLs are ideally suited to track.

-\begin{coomment} From the proof of Lemma~\ref{lem:optProb} the vector $\psi = 0$ is in the total constraint set.
-So setting the ``projection'' elements, excluding $r_k^{\textBA}$, of $\psi^{\textBA}$ to zero is equivalent to desiring the other decision variables to ``stay'' within the set.
-Practically, the solution obtained will best track $r_k^{\textBA}$ while also minimizing the fraction of on/off switches, the fraction stuck on/off, and the aggregate thermal energy.
-The relative magnitude of the diagonal elements in $\Xi$ specify the level of preference for each of these goals; the decision variable that corresponds to the largest value in $\Xi$ will take precedence in minimizing its distance to the corresponding element in $\psi^{\textBA}$. \end{coomment}